Video shows Briton, Italian hostages 'held by Al-Qaeda'

 The British Foreign Office and foreign ministry in Rome refused to comment about the video and photographs.

-Abductions are rare in mainly Muslim northern Nigeria although there have been several kidnappings for ransom in the south, around the oil-producing Niger Delta region.
+Abductions are rare in mainly Muslim northern Nigeria although there have been numerous kidnappings for ransom in the south, around the oil-producing Niger Delta region.

 Al-Qaeda's north African branch, Al-Qaeda in the Islamic Maghreb (AQIM), has claimed kidnappings of foreign workers in neighbouring Niger in recent years, but never in Nigeria.

-The Islamist Boko Haram sect is active in northern Nigeria, where it has carried out a series of deadly attacks, but there has been no indication so far it has ever been involved in kidnappings.
+The Islamist Boko Haram sect is active in northern Nigeria, where it has carried out a series of deadly attacks, mainly in the northeast, but there has been no indication so far it has ever been involved in kidnappings.

 © 2011 AFP